198-MobileAction-Java-Spring-Bootcamp/odev-3-farukkavlak/README.md

 Car Registration System;<br>
 TODO/Features
 - [X] Registration user with name,surname,username,email and password
+- [X] Password validation - Password must contain at least one uppercase letter, one lowercase letter, one number and one symbol.(This feature was added last, so some images have no password validation.)
 - [X] It is not possible to register to the system with the same user name or email.
 - [X] The user can only change his password, to do this user must be logged in.
 This is not a "I forgot password "feature.The password should be kept in the database in an encoded.
 - [X] The password should be kept in the database in an encoded.